vizabi/core/docs/02-01-markers.md

 | chn   | 2017   | 1300 |      |
 | swe   | 2017   |      | 800  |

-## Step 2: Left join marker subspace responses
+## Step 2: Left join responses from marker-ammending encodings

-After that, responses from encodings using subspaces of the marker space, e.g. `color.space: ["geo"]`, are **left joined** to the marker data on their overlapping space.
+After that, responses from encodings using subspaces of the marker space, e.g. `color.space: ["geo"]`, constants or concepts that are in the marker space, are **left joined** to the marker data on their overlapping space.
 Left join means that no new marker items will be created from this operation.
+Notice again that renaming of the columns (projection) happens while joining.

 color encoding response: